• shopgear

 • EQ/notch centre frequency range:

-• Noise from engaging pedal on 1kHz 0dBu tone: -50dBu
+• Noise from engaging pedal: -50dBu noise from switching a 1kHz 0dBu tone

 I was fairly happy with these measurements.
-Pro-audio would be better than this but the limitation is only having a 9V low current supply to play with.
+Pro-audio would be better tha this for noise and THD but the limitation is only having a 9V low current supply to play with, so component values are a bit restricted.

 Then the pedal went out for real testing to a couple of friends in bands for road testing.
-I actually built three of these prototype pedals.
+I built three of these prototype pedals, see some of the road test feeback I got below.

-Here is the finished pedal, ready for production (that means me building some :) You can see some ideas about how it can be used back on the Shop page.
+Here is the finished pedal, ready for production (that means me I have to make some :) You can see some ideas about how it can be used back on the Shop page.

 •